daos-stack/daos/docs/admin/pool_operations.md

 ```

 This command creates a pool labeled `tank` distributed across the DAOS servers
-with a target size on each server that is comprised of N TB of NVMe storage
+with a target size on each server that is comprised of N * 0.94 TB of NVMe storage
-and N * 0.06 (i.e., 6% of NVMe) of SCM storage.
+and N * 0.06 TB (i.e., 6% of NVMe) of SCM storage.
 The default SCM:NVMe ratio
 may be adjusted at pool creation time as described below.

 The UUID allocated to the newly created pool is printed to stdout